bigeasy/cadence/diary/design.markdown

 Finally, it may be the case that shifting doesn't count, you have event handlers, or else you have callbacks, so whatever you use to indicate an event indicates shifting.

+Oh, cute; I was calling the return value from `step` an "inverse future."